-Case study

-Delivering excellence in decarbonising our road network
+Case Study: Delivering excellence in decarbonising our road network

-A £4.6 million funding award from ADEPT and Department for Transport (Dft) recognises Amey's expertise in decarbonising our roads.
+A £4.6 million funding award from ADEPT and DfT recognises Amey's expertise in decarbonising our roads.
 This funding is being used to create and deliver the UK Centre for Excellence for Materials Decarbonisation.

-Working with North Lanarkshire Council, Transport for West Midlands and others, we aim to break down siloed working practices, bringing the industry together to accelerate its move to Net Zero.
+Working with North Lanarkshire Council, Transport for West Midlands and others, we aim to break down siloed working practices, bringing the industry together to accelerate its move to net zero.
 The Centre will accelerate innovation across the sector, giving local authorities the confidence to adopt sustained decarbonisation solutions while driving efficiency and cost savings.

-In another important development, Amey's Consulting team supported South Gloucestershire Council and West Sussex County Council to secure funds for a green carbon laboratory.
+In another important development, Amey's consulting team supported South Gloucestershire Council and West Sussex County Council to secure funds for a green carbon laboratory.
 This will explore how highways can provide a source of materials and fuels to drive further decarbonisation.
 Examples include using biomass from green waste to create alternative fuels and asphalt additives.